 Still, we can begin with the assumption that stretching augments massage by helping clients feel more flexible and relaxed.

-Improved posture.
 Well-stretched clients will stand taller after stretching — or at least they will feel like they are.
-The act of lengthening muscles followed by a strengthening exercise program encourages proper alignment in the body and supports good posture.
+The act of lengthening muscles, followed by a strengthening exercise program, encourages proper alignment in the body and supports good posture.

 When tight pectorals or anterior deltoids pull the shoulders forward, for example, this creates curvature in the upper back that makes a person appear hunched over.
 By lengthening those muscles and strengthening the antagonist muscles, a client’s posture can be corrected or improved significantly.

-Stress relief.
-Everyone has experienced tension in their body as a result of mental and emotional triggers.
+Everyone has experienced tension in tight muscles in their body as a result of mental and emotional triggers.
 Our body reacts to stressors by contracting or tensing up.
 The longer tension remains in the body, the tighter the muscle tissues get.

 Stretching also stimulates the body’s parasympathetic nervous system to release endorphins, our body’s feel-good hormones.
 As a result, many people feel calmer and have a clearer mind after stretching.

-Pain relief.
 Stretching has been used among athletes and rehabilitation centers to alleviate pain caused by anything from sports injuries to car accidents.
-Restricted movement can cause pain, inhibit movement, and create stiffness and achiness in our bodies.
+Restricted movement can cause chronic pain often, inhibit movement, and create stiffness and achiness in our bodies.
 Stretching has been found to counteract these effects.

 Jeff Myers, LMT, and an instructor at Bancroft School of Massage Therapy in Worcester, Massachusetts, explained the technique in more detail.